ionos-cloud/ionosctl/docs/subcommands/datacenter-update.md

 Use this command to change a Virtual Data Center's name, description.

-You can wait for the action to be executed using `--wait` option.
+You can wait for the Request to be executed using `--wait-for-request` option.

 Required values to run command: